-This course deals with issues related to Arabic grammar and literature.
+This course deals with issues related to the Arabic grammar and literature.
 It studies some basic linguistic issues in the vocabulary, morphology, syntax, and semantics of Arabic.
-It also studies stylistic and literary features through analysing and discussing some selected texts from the holy Quran and other literary masterpieces.
+It also studies stylistic and literary features through analyzing and discussing some selected texts from the holy Quran and other literary masterpieces.
+(Prerequisite-None)

-ENG 101 is a credit course that runs for one semester of 15 weeks for 3 or 6 hours per week during the summer semester.
+ENG101 is a credit course that runs for one semester of 15 weeks for 3 hours per week or 6 hours per week during the summer semester.
 It is required for students of Law, Political Science, Business Administration, and Art and Design Bachelor Programmes delivered in Arabic.
 This course is for learners whose achievement in the Oxford Online Placement Test (OOPT) is 41 or higher.

-The course provides practice in reading, writing, and note-taking at the Intermediate level.
-It includes academic English, study skills and various reading texts and text types.
-The course is intended to improve students' English language skills to undertake a further English credit course, ENG102, and use English in their studies as needed.
+The course provides practice in reading, writing, and note taking at Intermediate level.
+It includes academic English and study skills and a variety of reading texts and text types.
+The course is intended to improve students' skills in English language in order to undertake a further English credit course, ENG102, and to use English in their studies as necessary.
+(Prerequisite- None)

-ENG 102 is a credit course that runs for one semester of 15 weeks for 3 or 6 hours per week during the summer semester.
+ENG102 is a credit course that runs for one semester of 15 weeks for 3 hours per week or 6 hours per week during the summer semester.
 It is required for students of Law, Political Science, Business Administration, and Art and Design Bachelor Programmes delivered in Arabic.
-This course is for learners who have completed ENG101.
-The course provides practice in reading, writing, and note-taking at Upper Intermediate level.
-It includes academic English, study skills and various reading texts and text types.
-The course is intended to improve students' English language skills to undertake various credit courses and use English in their studies as needed.
+This course is for learners who have successfully completed ENG101.

+The course provides practice in reading, writing, and note taking at Upper Intermediate level.
+It includes academic English and study skills and a variety of reading texts and text types.
+The course is intended to improve students' skills in English language in order to undertake a range of credit courses and to use English in their studies as needed.
+(Prerequisite: ENG 101)

-This course covers the following topics: basic information technology concepts, using the computer to manage files, word processing, spreadsheets, presentation and database.
+This course covers the following topics: basic concepts of information technology, using the computer to manage files, word processing, spreadsheets, presentation and database.
+(Prerequisite- None)